DanSM-5/user-scripts/README.md

 # Pages of interes

-Some resources to keep learning
+More resources and interesting projects

 - [cli-apps](https://github.com/toolleeo/cli-apps)
 - [Art of the command line](https://github.com/jlevy/the-art-of-command-line)